-You can extend all hierarchies by means of the Manage Metaobjects dialog.
+You can extend all hierarchies.
 Certain properties and settings apply to all meta object types.
 They will be explained below.
 The specific properties of the various object types will covered in separate subsections.

 For each meta object, a unique primary key is stored at runtime that allows its identification.
 Each object without a primary key (such as captions) will inherit the primary key of its parent Data-type meta object.